 Cost: In September 2012, Foss Shipyard at Rainer, Oregon, reported built a 20-car 99-passenger ferry for the amount of \$10-million dollars.
-The Producer Price Index for shipbuilding reports a 3.1% rise in vessel building costs since that time.
-Trending forward the cost would now be approximately \$10.3-million.
+The Producer Price Index for shipbuilding reports a 5% rise in vessel building costs since that time.
+Trending forward the cost would now be approximately \$10.5-million.
 Public vessels are generally built to last 40 to 50-years.
 They are generally disposed of before the reach the end of their lives.

 All vessels are subject to economic, functional and physical depreciation.
 These types of depreciation are largely curable with proper maintenance and upgrading, although as a vessel ages the maintenance cost increases to a point where it becomes cost prohibitive and new equipment is considered.
-When we depreciate the new replacement cost of subject vessel over a 40-year period we come up with a 17.5% remaining life or \$2.5-million.
-However, after inspection of subject vessel, we are of the opinion that it has had continued superior maintenance and upgrading and has not materially deteriorated below our previous 10-years or 25% Remaining Useful Life estimate resulting in a present value in the amount of \$3,605,000.00.
+When we depreciate the new replacement cost of subject vessel over a 40-year period we come up with a 11% remaining life or \$525,000.
+However, after inspection of subject vessel, we are of the opinion that it has had continued superior maintenance and upgrading and has resulted in a 13-years or 32.5% Remaining Useful Life estimate resulting in a present value in the amount of \$3,412,500.00.